-An electric scooter is a plug-in electric vehicle which has two or three wheels.
+An electric scooter is a plug-in electric vehicle that has two or three wheels.
 It runs on the electricity stored on board in a rechargeable battery that usually drives one or more electric motors.
 Segway-Ninebot Group is a Beijing-based company that makes Electric Scooters and a few days back they revealed a scooter that can drive itself back to the charging station, even without a driver.

 With the upgraded features, this new range of electric scooters could be a blessing for the burgeoning electric scooter-sharing industry.
 Ninebot has claimed that Uber and Lyft, the major ride-hailing titans, who are expanding into scooter-sharing would be among their first customers for this new semi-autonomous vehicle that is soon going to hit the road, probably in the following year.